ekatwood/token_mint/README.md

 Check to see the current amount of $SOL raised here: https://solscan.io/account/EAnhd395fYm16SgYvEGVhp1hhukVGb5oz7CwK6nBf4Mw

+If more than 25 $SOL is sent, the remainder will be sent back.

 # Landing Page:

 <img width="1176" alt="Screenshot 2025-02-10 at 5 13 21 PM" src="https://github.com/user-attachments/assets/ac16b40c-8ad7-4fdb-af98-0e291c2d7b9c" />